 The Publicity Hound’s Tomato Pie

-1 regular or deep-dish piecrust in tin (In frozen food section)
+1 regular or deep-dish piecrust in a tin (In frozen food section)

-6 or 7 tomatoes, sliced, with skins on or off (Iprefer skin removed)
+6 or 7 tomatoes, sliced, with skins on or off (I prefer Roms with skin removed and juice squeezed out)

 1 cup mayo